Layerpath/layerpath-docs/docs/playlists.md

 # Playlists

-LayerPath allows you to create various instructional content formats like interactive Tours, step-by-step Guides, and comprehensive Videos.
+Layerpath allows you to create various instructional content formats like interactive Tours, step-by-step Guides, and comprehensive Videos.
 Playlists offer a powerful way to organize and share these projects, making it easier for users to learn complex topics or follow specific workflows.

-You might already be familiar with the different project formats in LayerPath.
+You might already be familiar with the different project formats in Layerpath.
 Here's a brief overview:

 - **Tours**: Interactive format where users navigate through slides or layers using clicks or keyboard arrows, with each step presented as captured images.
 - **Guides**: Step-by-step documentation format showcasing images and videos from the recording, with detailed explanations for each step.